christian-vigh/jsclasses-org/msgbox/README.md

 The *status* parameter of the callback function is always set to true.

+The *options* parameter can now contain a **buttons** member, which allows you to specify additional buttons to your alert box ; each element will be added to the left of the *Ok* button and can contain the following members :

+- *html* : The button text to be displayed
+- *click* : A callback function which will be passed the current event as a parameter.
+The alert box will be closed if the callback returns a value different from *false*.

 ## $.error ( msg, title, callback, options ) ##
 Displays an error message (simple message box).
 The parameters are the following :